Grant-Archibald-MS/learning/site/math/index.md

 # Math: The Foundation of Interactive Digital Projects

+This section looks to provide interactive examples of math concepts in your browser.
+This site is not intended to be a comprehensive math introduction site as there are many great math relates sites available that can help you learn.
+Specifically these modules are designed so that:

+- They provide key points
+- Where possible relate the concepts to real world applications
+- Run in your browser without the need to send information to a web server to verify correct anwsers
+- Generate random questions so you can check your knowledge.

+## Getting Started

 If algebra felt confusing or uninteresting before, let's look at it from a different angle.
 Algebra isn't just about solving equations on paper; it's a powerful tool that helps you create cool, interactive digital projects.
 Here's how:

 - **Real-World Applications**: Imagine you want to create a game or an app.
 Algebra helps you set up the rules and logic behind how things move and interact.
 For example, if you're controlling a character to jump, algebra helps you calculate the height and distance of the jump.